oc7ophus/web/content/code/Interview/Extras/EBI 1/EBI 2/Additional Detail on Some Subjects.md

+---
+tags:
+  - guide
+---

 ## Additional Detail on Some Subjects

 I added these to reinforce some ideas already presented above, but didn't want to include them above because it's just too much.
 It's easy to overdo it on a subject.
 You want to get hired in this century, right?

 - **SOLID**
     - [ ] [Bob Martin SOLID Principles of Object Oriented and Agile Design (video)](https://www.youtube.com/watch?v=TMuno5RZNeE)